zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 }
 ```

-- how to switch profiles
+- How to switch profiles
-	- you can either change the profile or configure spring config cloud to load from different branch i.e dev branch
+	- You can either change the profile or configure spring config cloud to load from different branch i.e dev branch

 ```
 spring.profiles.active=prod
 ```

-- how to make config server optional?
+- How to make config server optional?
-	- optional: Prefix: Indicates that if the Config Server is unavailable or the URL is invalid, the application will not fail to start.
+	- Optional: Prefix: Indicates that if the Config Server is unavailable or the URL is invalid, the application will not fail to start.
 Instead, it will fall back to local configuration files.

 ```
 spring: